 Conflict Between the New Hermanson Rule and Other Jurisdictions

-The Hermanson decision places Washington at odds with the majority of jurisdictions, which have overwhelmingly extended the corporate attorney-client privilege to “functional equivalents” of employees, including the Eighth5 and Ninth Circuits6, the Southern7 and Eastern8 Districts of New York, the Eastern District of Virginia9, the District of Colombia10, the District of Maryland11, the Eastern District of Pennsylvania12, the Middle District of Alabama13, the Middle District of Florida14, Colorado15, and Tennessee16.
+The Hermanson decision places Washington at odds with the majority of jurisdictions, which have overwhelmingly extended the corporate attorney-client privilege to “functional equivalents” of employees, including the 8th5 and 9th Circuits6, the Southern7 and Eastern8 Districts of New York, the Eastern District of Virginia9, the District of Colombia10, the District of Maryland11, the Eastern District of Pennsylvania12, the Middle District of Alabama13, the Middle District of Florida14, Colorado15, and Tennessee16.

-The conflict with the Ninth Circuit will create particularly difficult issues for corporations that operate in Washington and rely on independent contractors or non-employee agents, as their communications with corporate counsel may be privileged in federal court but not in Washington state court.
+The conflict with the 9th Circuit will create particularly difficult issues for corporations that operate in Washington and rely on independent contractors or non-employee agents, as their communications with corporate counsel may be privileged in federal court but not in Washington state court.

 - Under Hermanson, corporate counsel’s communications with non-employee physicians, including independent contractors, fall outside the attorney-client privilege in a Washington state court action, or in an action arising under Washington state law.
 These communications may not take place ex parte.